litterboyme/mockMapRoute/README.md

 VITE_GOOGLE_MAPS_API_KEY=your_actual_api_key_here
 ```

->make sure your key allow you to use the server of GoogleMap API
+>make sure your key allow you to use the serve of GoogleMap API

 # Start dev